StillNotAPotato/CP3402_Practical_TanBengSiang/README.md

 A website's purpose after all is to generate/increase revenue for a company.
 One such method is using SEO (Search Engine Optimisation) to increase web visibility in search engines.

-Pasted below are links to my website website link: https://stillnotapotato.github.io/CP3402_LearningJournal_Practical/ GitHub repository link: https://github.com/StillNotAPotato/CP3402_LearningJournal_Practical.git
+Pasted below are links to my website:

+website link: https://stillnotapotato.github.io/CP3402_LearningJournal_Practical/
+GitHub repository link: https://github.com/StillNotAPotato/CP3402_LearningJournal_Practical.git